Football Party Food Ideas: Football Twice Baked Potatoes Recipe

 - 12. Just before serving, place the sour cream into a decorating bag fitted with a large tip.
 Pipe one long line down the length of each potato half and three lines across the width of each potato to look like the stitching on a football.

-These scrumptious mini football twice baked potatoes are the perfect snack to serve on game day.
+This scrumptious mini football twice-baked potatoes recipe is the perfect snack to serve on game day.
 This recipe makes a large amount, enough to feed a crowd of 12 to 15 people.
 You can easily half the recipe for a smaller amount of people.
-They can even be made a day ahead of time so you can kick back and watch the game too!
-What toppings would you serve with these mini football twice baked potatoes?
+One of my favorite things about making twice-baked potatoes is that they can be made a day ahead of time so you can kick back and watch the game too!